 Step 7: Define Handoff Rules

 Clearly define when a lead moves from marketing to sales.
-For example, when a lead reaches an SQL score or requests a demo, it should automatically appear in the sales pipeline with all context.
-Use lifecycle stages: Subscriber → MQL → SQL → Opportunity → Customer → Churned.
-Unqualified leads can be looped back to nurturing campaigns.
+For example, when a lead reaches SQL score or requests a demo, it automatically appears in the sales pipeline with full context.
+Use lifecycle stages: Subscriber → MQL → SQL → Opportunity → Customer.
+Unqualified leads can be looped back to nurturing campaigns with relevant content.

-- Qualifying too early: Don't rush to send leads to sales before they've shown genuine interest.
+- Qualifying too early: Rushing leads to sales before they show genuine interest.

 - Ignoring negative signals: Price objections, vague timelines, or lack of authority are red flags.